Panolof/beam-bigquery-etl-pipeline/docs/pipeline_architecture.md

 ## Scalability

 The use of Apache Beam allows for scalable processing, with the ability to run on various backends including local, Google Cloud Dataflow, and Apache Flink.

+## Continuous Integration

+The project uses GitHub Actions for continuous integration.
+The CI process runs tests and performs linting on each pull request, ensuring code quality and functionality before merging changes.